vitran96/evershop-docs/docs/development/knowledge-base/view-system.md

 The EverShop follows the server-side-rendering approach.
 The page will be rendered on the server side and sent to the client along with some JavaScript code.
 The client side will do the Hydration process to make the page fully interactive.

+### Dynamic layout

+Evershop layout was designed to be flexible and easy to extend.
+Third party developers can insert their own React components into the layout without having to modify the core code.
+Check the [bellow section](#the-area-component) to understand more about how to extend the layout.

 **Compared to a client-side Single-Page Application (SPA), the advantage of SSR primarily lies in**:

 - **Faster time-to-content**: this is more prominent on slow internet or slow devices.
 Server-rendered markup doesn't need to wait until all JavaScript has been downloaded and executed to be displayed, so your user will see a fully-rendered page sooner.
 In addition, data fetching is done on the server-side for the initial visit, which likely has a faster connection to your database than the client.
 This generally results in improved Core Web Vitals metrics, better user experience, and can be critical for applications where time-to-content is directly associated with conversion rate.